TrellixVulnTeam/asamba_7EKL/README.md

 ```
 Soon, an HTML documentation page will be also added to the repository for a more convenient representation of the entire documented modules, functions and classes.

+## Notes About The Data Structure
+Below, I provide few key notes about how the data is organized in this package.

+* The attribute names of the `model` classe is borrowed from their exact names in the MESA output history file.
+These names also match the attributes of the database table `models`.
+Therefore, MESA users have easy time understanding the meaning of the data in the database/repository.

+* The physical units of all variables follow closely their units in MESA.
+E.g. the initial mass is given in solar unit, while the temperature (and other quantities) is given in CGS units.
+Thus, a proper reference to figure out the unit of each parameter is by consulting the `<mesa>/star/defaults/history_columns.list` file.

 ## References